mindheist/ios/README.md

 This is just an index page for all the projects in this folder.
 This also has all the notes I m making as I learn ( watch tutorial videos et all).

-Video 8 : Point Vs Pixels Relationship.
-Remember we work with points and not pixels ( Graphic designers too).

-Also learnt how to restrict the app to work on in landscape mode (by editing the project settings, note there was no code change required to do this.)

-Video 7 : Remember , everything your app does is triggered by an event.

-===

 Video 1-6: